 Getting everyones design taste buds tingling is the brand formally known as Dunkin’ Donuts.
 Technically, this isn’t an FMCG product in the traditional sense, but it’s too good to not include.

 Dunkin’ is another brand which is very well established in their marketplace and has been around for over 70 years.
 If you think of donuts, you think of Dunkin’.

-Dunkin’ has alway been a fun and playful brand and has never taken itself too seriously, however designers at “Jones Knowles Ritchie” with this new packaging, have really taken that to another level, in it’s new rebrand back in 2018!
+Dunkin’ has alway been a fun and playful brand and has never taken itself too seriously.
+However designers at “Jones Knowles Ritchie” have really taken the packaging to another level in it’s 2018 rebrand.

-Colour here has played another vital role in its packaging design.
-The orange and purple colour has now become iconically identifiable as being Dunkin’ and a very ownable mark for them.
+Colour has played another vital role here as the orange and purple colour has now become iconically identifiable and acts as a very ownable mark for them.

 No matter which packaging you look at whether it be a coffee cup or a donut box it looks fun from every angle!